 I’m a Ph.D. student studying ecology at Cornell University.
-My research focuses on the use of quantitative methods to assess the population dynamics of freshwater and marine fisheries.
+My research focuses on the use of quantitative methods to assess the population dynamics of fisheries and their response to anthropogenic disturbances.
 In my free time, I’m a hiker, a skier, a homebrewer, and a dabbler in electronic design.

 Prior to starting at Cornell, I worked as a technician for the New York State Department of Environmental Conservation, and as counselor for a therapeutic wilderness program in the mountains of Utah and Colorado.
 I did my undergraduate work at Allegheny College and graduated in 2010 with a B.S. in Environmental Science.